Codesai/website/_posts/2017-01-07-about-connascence.md

 >
 > 2. that you can postulate some change that would require both A and B to be changed together in order to preserve overall correctness.

+In other words, there is **connascence** between two software elements when they must change together in order for the software to keep working correctly.

 We can see how this new design criteria can be used for any of the interdependencies among encapsulation levels present in OO.
 Moreover, it can also be used for higher levels of encapsulation (packages, modules, components, bounded contexts, etc).
 In fact, according to Page-Jones, **connascence** is applicable to any design paradigm with partitioning, encapsulation and visibility rules<a href="#nota1"><sup>[1]</sup></a>.

 ### 4. Forms of connascence.

 Page-Jones distinguishes several forms (or types) of **connascence**.

+**Connascence** can be **static**, when it can be assesed from the lexical structure of the code, or **dynamic**, when it depends on the execution patterns of the code at run-time.

 There are several types of **static connascence**: